$250 excluding GST per person

-This workshop will be held online (via Zoom) over two x 2.5 hour sessions.
-We will provide you with the Zoom link before Session 1 commences.
+This workshop will be held online (via Zoom) over one 4 hour session.
+We will provide you with the Zoom link before the session commences.

 This workshop will help participants understand how to select the most appropriate approach when seeking to evaluate programs and policies.
 The focus will be on large-scale public-sector programs and the new methods used in their evaluation.